bentherien/bentherien/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently researching scalable and cost-effective pre-training algorithms for large-scale model development.
+- 🔭 I'm currently continually pre-training LLMs & creating learned optimizers that generalize
-- ⚡ Here are some selected repositories from my research projects as well as open-source repositories I have contributed to:
+- ⚡ here are some selected repositories from my research projects as well as open-source repositories I have contributed to: